sciabarracom/sh/_wasm/README.md

 	# point your browser at the http server
 	firefox http://localhost:8000/

-If the Go changes, rebuild.
+If main.go changes, rebuild via the Go command and refresh the page.

+Tested on Go 1.16.7.
+Will need changes to work on Go 1.17.